Evidence-based curriculum for ages 2-8

 More Great States For Kids

-We’d like to highlight a few other parts of the country that excel in different aspects when it comes to being a kid.
-Some states might give young residents great opportunities to visit educational resources like zoos and children’s museums, while others have plenty of fun things for kids to do.
-We’ll look at the data a bit closer to see where the standouts are for different factors.
+While all states have unique qualities and experiences to offer, there are a few that stand out in different aspects when it comes to being a kid.
+Some states might give young residents great opportunities to visit educational resources like zoos and children’s museums, while others have a variety of fun activities for kids.

 Children’s Museums